Becoming an Adjuster

 In this profession, insurance claims adjusters have a lot of latitude over many situations.
 Abuse of this authority in the way of bribes or kickbacks is strongly prohibited.
 Nothing will end your career faster than this sort of violation.
 Integrity is crucial, and a good reputation will serve you well.

 Understand that every disaster and every claim will bring their own set of challenges.
 You are going to have computer problems, software issues, wi-fi difficulties, power outages, downed cell towers and road closures.
-Also be ready for hotels at 100% capacity, adverse weather conditions, abusive customers and language barriers.
+Also be ready for adverse weather conditions, abusive customers, language barriers and hotels at 100% capacity.
 Many times you are going to feel completely overwhelmed.
 Needless to say, the ability to ‘adapt and overcome’ is rather important.
 Remember, if just anyone could do this they wouldn’t need you.
 Becoming an adjuster means keeping a positive attitude and embrace the mayhem.
 Don’t forget you are getting compensated extremely well to make it happen!